neil-morrison44/MiSTer_tty2pico/arduino/README.md

   * [x] ~~ST7789V3 172x320~~
 * [x] ~~Multicore support (one for logic, the other for draw calls)~~
 * [ ] Add support for other fast dual core chips like ESP32 and ESP32-S3
-* [ ] Move the "Software configuration" section of `config.h` into a text/json/xml/whatever file to be read from the filesystem on startup
+* [x] ~Move the "Software configuration" section of `config.h` into a text/json/xml/whatever file to be read from the filesystem on startup~
 * [ ] Create variant of existing GC9A01 holder for the RoundyPi
 * [ ] Modify the [MiSTer Multisystem dust cover](https://www.printables.com/model/159379-mister-multisystem-v5-2022-classic-gaming-console-/files) to support GC9A01/RoundyPi and possibly other display modules

 ### Refactoring and Optimizations

-**File System Performance**

-The Adafruit SdFat library fork has a few drawbacks:

-* It's based on the v1 branch of the mainline SdFat library
-* It's about 20-30% slower for data reads than mainline SdFat v2

-This is currently used for flash and SD card filesystem access. **Consider a microSD only build using SdFat v2 until the performance issues can be addressed.**

 **Remove Arduino String dependency**

-Replace instances of Arudino `String` with `std::string` or `const char *`.
+Consider replacing instances of Arudino `String` with `std::string` or `const char *`, at least in platform-specific areas of code that could be modularized.

 **Refactor Display Logic**